Animal Cruelty and the Sadism of Everyday Life

 The most interesting aspect of the study (other than the creativity of the design and the fact that a quarter of college students opted to kill Muffin, Ike or Tootsie), was that a statistical analysis revealed that sadism was a bigger factor in predicting animal cruelty than the Dark Triad variables.
 I emailed Erin Buckels the lead author of the article, to confirm this.
 “Yes,“ she wrote.
 “It’s sadism and not the Dark Triad that’s at work here.”

 The UB-C research team believes that the Dark Triad is actually the Dark Tetrad of personality; they want to throw everyday sadism into the mix of narcissism, Machiavellianism, and psychopathy.
-They may be right.
-You can see it in the Carracci painting.
-Look at the little girl’s smile as she watches the boy torture the kitty.
+They may just be right.